-During the period the Company issued share capital for net proceeds of £31,000 (2013 - £3,461,000).
+During the period the Company issued share capital for net proceeds of £52,000 due to the exercise of employee options..
+(2014 - £31,000).
 The cash receipt was processed by the trading subsidiary and as such the transaction has been recorded through the inter-company account between the Company and the trading subsidiary.